 Receive a free e-book of Instant Pot recipes!

 Low sugar drinks are beverages that have little to no sugar in them.
 Diet soda is a common low sugar drink (even though they have artificial sweeteners).
 Usually drinks will have a label on them that say “low sugar” or “zero sugar” to indicate they are a low sugar beverage.
+They are also great for pregnancy (here are our favorite mocktails for pregnancy that aren’t necessarily low sugar).

 Just because a drink is “low sugar” does not mean you should drink it every day.
 Artificial sweeteners are added to “zero sugar” or “low sugar” drinks to keep them that way, but there are dangers in artificial sweeteners as well.
 There have been studies that show artificial sweeteners are more likely to make you hungrier throughout the day.